nooku/www.nooku.org/_posts/2014-11-10-on-philosophy-architecture-ants.md

 title: On Philosophy, Architecture and Ants
 author: Joachim van de Haterd
 layout: post
+image: /images/blog/2014/philosophy-architecture-and-ants.jpg
-description: A report on the 2014 Nooku Jam in Leuven, Belgium.
+description: A report on the 2014 Nooku Jam by Joachim van de Haterd
 ---

-*This is a guest post from [Joachim van de Haterd](https://twitter.com/joachimvdhaterd) and developer at [Moyo Web Architects](http://www.moyoweb.nl/).*
+*This is a guest post from [Joachim van de Haterd](https://twitter.com/joachimvdhaterd), developer at [Moyo Web Architects](http://www.moyoweb.nl/).*

 On **29 &amp; 30 October 2014**, the yearly-ish Nooku Jam was held.
 The [Moyo Web Architects](http://www.moyoweb.nl/) team was there with a stronger presence than ever.
 As one of the organizers put it, we keep spawning.
 Five of us were there.
 Two of us did presentations and one of us tells his story.